imMMQ/scMageck/README.md

     --BARCODE
                        A txt file to include cell identity information, generated from the cell identity collection step.
     --RDS
-                       An R RDS file of [Seurat](https://satijalab.org/seurat/) object containing the scRNA-seq dataset.
+                       A Seurat object or local RDS file that contains the scRNA-seq dataset.
 Note that the dataset has to be normalized and scaled.
     --GENE
                        Genes whose expressions are to be tested.
 Multiple genes can be provided, separated by ",".
 For example, "MKI67,TP53"